microsoft/code-with-engineering-playbook/docs/agile-development/sprint-planning/readme.md

 - Everyone participates, the entire team is aware of the scope of the sprint.
 - The team has an agreement on the goal of the sprint.
-- Each team member takes responsibility in the sprint scope by participating in the stories discovery, prioritization and estimation.
+- Each team member takes responsibility in the sprint scope by participating in the story's discovery, prioritization and estimation.
 - Creates a channel to communicate, discover and discuss dependencies.

 ## Measures